limithub/videlicet/README.md

 ### Looks

 Zine allows you to set various looks.
-Looks are things like custom fonts, page specific style, a hero picture , a legend (that you can set the line breaks on), and a colour scheme.
+Looks are things like custom fonts, page specific style, a hero picture , a legend (that you can set the line breaks on), and a colour scheme.(TODO on scheme)
 hero:
 legend: |
  <span